|

 slot machines.

-and the same CPU chip was build inside of the ColecoVision.
+and the same CPU chip is build inside of the ColecoVision.

 The first